rzwink/ellegon-rpg/README.md

 * Dice roll instructions
 * Simple questions

-Speech to text and text to speech are intentionally left out of this repo so you can choose the tools that fit your platform.
+Speech to text and text to speech are provided via OpenAI speech APIs in the Pygame client.

 ---